inchworks/picinch/docs/install-5-customise.md

 Files in `templates/` define Go templates to specify static content for your site.
 Files with the names `*.partial.tmpl` override application templates.
 Typically a single `site.partial.tmpl` file is sufficient.
 See [Template Example]({{ site.baseurl }}{% link template-examples.md %})
 .

-The following templates are intended to be redefined, and you will probably want to change at least `banner`, `homePage` and `website`:
+The following templates are intended to be redefined:

-**banner** Banner text on each page.

 **copyrightNotice** Copyright statement for the Copyright and Privacy page.